Chair, African American Studies, Associate Professor, American Cultural Studies/African American Studies, Bates College

 Physician, Visual Artist

 Co-Chair of the Membership & Programming Committee of the Brick and Beam Society of the United Way, Senior Project Manager at Vets First Choice

 Co-Founder and Director, The Children’s Initiative

 Director, Brooks Family Foundation

-Hayden Anderson, Chair is Executive Director of the Maine Humanities Council, the State of Maine affiliate for the National Endowment for the Humanities and Library of Congress Center for the Book.
+Hayden Anderson, Treasurer is Executive Director of the Maine Humanities Council, the State of Maine affiliate for the National Endowment for the Humanities and Library of Congress Center for the Book.
 Prior to starting with the Council, he worked at the Immigrant Legal Advocacy Project, a Portland-based immigration law nonprofit.
 He lives in Portland with his wife, Meredith, and their son, Gus.